What does mini-DV Mean?

 Depending on the mini-DV cassette and recording settings video could be recorded from 60 (SP) to 90 (LP) minutes.

-The size of the mini-DV cassette allowed manufacturers smaller size camcirders and video cameras.
+The size of the mini-DV cassette allowed manufacturers smaller size camcorders and video cameras.

 The main attraction of a mini-DV camcorder or video camera is it comes with a Firewire port.

-With this IEEE 1394 connection digital video can be captured directly into a computer which has a Firewire port through video editing software .
+With this IEEE 1394 connection, digital video can be captured directly into a computer that has a Firewire port through video editing software.

 How Many GB is a Mini DV tape?

 The mini-DV codec uses a 5:1 compression ratio.
 Full resolution video takes up about 1GB per five minutes.
 As such, a mini-DV cassette can store about 13 GB of DV-quality audiovisual data per hour of recording.